dschach/packaging-action-test/README.md

    2. minor
    3. patch
    4. namespace (take from file? maybe in marketplace action)
+   5. packageName
+      1. Use to find PackageId in "packageAliases" section

 5. Don't take version name from anything - in sfdx-project is fine
 6. If this is an action, allow an input for "promote" (true/false)
+7. Query existing package?
+   1. TODO: Find what info we may need from package
+8. Find existing version number (max)
+   1. Move existing version number to ancestor IF there is a managed package
+   2. Leave it alone if "HIGHEST" or is an ID

 All variables involved: